-USDA announces free school meals for kids through summer
+USDA announces free school meals for youths through summer

 School nutrition advocates say the measure could help provide momentum for the federal government to adopt universal free meals for all schoolchildren.

-“I think there is a ton of energy and momentum free school meals being driven by the pandemic,” said Crystal FitzSimons, director of school programs for the Food Research and Action Center, a hunger nonprofit.
-She says that even before the pandemic hit, 30,000 of the country’s 92,000 schools that participate in school meals were serving all students free meals if they determined at least half of the students in the district were low-income.
+“I think there is a ton of energy and momentum for free school meals being driven by the pandemic,” said Crystal FitzSimons, director of school programs for the Food Research and Action Center, a nonprofit hunger group.
+She said that even before the pandemic hit, 30,000 of the country’s 92,000 schools that participate in school meals were serving all students free meals if they determined at least half of the students in the district were low-income.

-FitzSimons said offering free breakfast and lunch to all students reduces administrative paperwork for schools, eliminates stigma from participating in the program and reduces students’ impediments to learning.
+FitzSimons said offering free breakfast and lunch to all students reduces administrative paperwork for schools, eliminates stigma related to participating in the program and reduces students’ impediments to learning.
 She said Minnesota, Maine, Vermont, Massachusetts, California and Oregon have introduced bills to make free school meals universal at the state level.

-Vermont state senator Bobby Starr, who introduced the bill in his state, said the pandemic had forced the issue of food insecurity.
+Vermont state Sen. Bobby Starr (D), who introduced the bill in his state, said the pandemic had forced the issue of food insecurity.

-“My take on this whole thing is that we spend $1.8 billion to educated our 70,000 children in Vermont," he said.
-"What is another $5 to $10 million a year to guarantee every kid has adequate food?
+“My take on this whole thing is that we spend $1.8 billion to educate our 70,000 children in Vermont,” he said.
+“What is another $5 to $10 million a year to guarantee every kid has adequate food?
 It’s like pocket change.”